DMacMakes/dmacdocs/content/en/torrens/ise102/week1/index.md

 <br /><br />

 `cd` (_change directory_) is a program for changing into a folder, `dir` (_directory_) lists the contents of a folder and so on.

+Why is it still in Windows?
+Because that's how a large portion of serious system administration is still done, by calling lots of programs in the command prompt!

 #### Exercise